Visitor’s Guide

 to Steens Mountain Region

-When you visit the largest fault-block mountain in North America, expect extremes.
-Snow falls earlier and lingers longer than you might expect in the high country here, so be sure to check road reports before heading out.
-If you’re hiking here in the mid-summer heat, carry a gallon of water for each day and bring a hat for shade.
+There’s much to experience in this region.
+But, when you visit the largest fault-block mountain in North America, expect extremes and make sure you are adequately prepared.
+Snow falls earlier and lingers longer than you might expect in the high country and mid-summer heat is intense.
+Be sure to check road reports before heading out, carry a gallon of water for each day of your visit, and bring proper gear for the elements.

-The 52-mile Steens Mountain Backcountry Byway provides easy access to the mountain’s four campgrounds and the Kiger Gorge and East Rim scenic viewpoints.
-You can expect any other roads—indicated by dashed lines on a map—to be passable by four-wheel drive vehicles only.
+To get out there, the scenic, 52-mile Steens Mountain Backcountry Byway is a gravel road that provides easy access to the mountain’s four established campgrounds, as well as the Kiger Gorge and East Rim scenic viewpoints.
+You can expect any other roads—typically indicated by dashed lines on a map—to be passable by four-wheel drive vehicles only.
+Travelers should plan for long distances between services and bring maps, with poor cell phone reception being the norm.

 voices